yig/graphics101/README.md

 * Download each assignment.
 Inside each folder there is a file named `<project>.pro`.
 This should launch the Qt Creator development environment (IDE).

+    * If you really don't want to use the Qt Creator IDE, you can use `qmake` to set up a standard `Makefile`.
+You will still need to install the Qt libraries and headers.
+From inside each folder, run:

+            mkdir build
+            cd build
+            qmake ..

+        Then, to compile the program, just type `make`.

 * Build and run the code.
 Make your changes.
 Write a `Notes.txt`.
 Hand it in.